The foundation sire of Hawkwise Brittanys

 Since this website was first designed we have followed the heritage of Hawkwise Brittanys for over 35 years.
-It has been a wonderful journey but nearly ended on a negative note.
+It has been a wonderful journey but has nearly ended on a negative note.
 In April 2025 a Brittany bitch, from the very first litter sired by Hawkwise Land Agent, was diagnosed with Progressive Retinal Atrophy - more usually understood as 'night blindness'.
-This is genetically inherited and has been unknown in Brittanys, both in the UK and France.
-Its presence meant that, probably, both parents must 'carry' the disease.
-DNA screening was done to establish any implications for our bloodline.
-For this reason Land Agent was temporarily unavailable at stud, and we advised anyone thinking of breeding from one of his many descendants to have them checked for this disease first.
+This is an inherited condition, but is unknown in Brittanys, both in the UK and France.
+For it to have occurred now implies that both parents must 'carry' the disease.
+DNA screening was undertaken to establish the implications for our bloodline.
+For this reason Land Agent was temporarily withdrawn from stud duties, and we advised anyone thinking of breeding from one of his many descendants to have them checked for this disease first.

 Happily the DNA sampling did not reveal any known variant of the disease, and it was established that his affected daughter may have suffered a degeneration of her retina caused by external factors.
 Further testing confirmed that Land Agent was not a carrier for the disease, so he and his descendants can be used at stud without any fear.

 All is not lost however.
-A dog from his last litter, Staffordshire King, was selected for the English team at the Home International Working Challenge, held at the 2025 Game Fair.
-He represented his country, and the breed, with honour.
+A dog from his last litter, Staffordshire King, was selected for the winning English team at the Home International Working Challenge, held at the 2025 Game Fair.
+No Brittany has achieved this distinction before.
+Despite being only 20 months old he represented his country, and the breed, with honour.
 In September 2025 he followed this up by winning the Hungarian Viszla Club's Novice Grouse Trial, including the Guns Award.
 Surely a Field Trial Champion in the making.
 Congratulations to him and his handler.

 Hawkwise Land Agent (Toby)